-Significant Natural Heritage Areas (SNHAs) are an area of land or water that is important for the conservation of the natural biodiversity of North Carolina.
-The Natural Heritage Program identifies SNHAs based on biological surveys of natural areas, as authorized in the Nature Preserves Act (G.S.
+A NHP natural area is an area of land or water that is important for the conservation of the natural biodiversity of North Carolina.
+The Natural Heritage Program identifies these natural areas based on biological surveys, as authorized in the Nature Preserves Act (G.S.
 113A-164.1 to 164.11).
-Although biologists receive permission from land owners and land managers prior to conducting any biological surveys, identification of SNHAs is based on ecological and biological information, rather than political or property boundaries.
+Although biologists receive permission from land owners and land managers prior to conducting any biological surveys, identification of these natural areas is based on ecological and biological information, rather than political or property boundaries.

-Collectively, the full set of more than 2,500 SNHAs in North Carolina is expected to contain the best populations of rare species, their habitat, and exemplary natural communities.
+Collectively, the full set of more than 2,500 natural areas that have been identified in North Carolina is expected to contain the best populations of rare species, their habitat, and exemplary natural communities.
 Overall, the goal is to include the full spectrum of organisms and ecological processes that compose North Carolina’s Natural Heritage.
-A few SNHAs are added each year as biologists gain access to new tracts of land.
-Likewise, a few SNHAs are removed from the data set annually, as they are degraded by impacts or if better examples of priority species or natural communities are found.
+A few NHP natural areas are added each year as biologists gain access to new tracts of land.
+Likewise, a few NHP natural areas are removed from the data set annually, as they are degraded by impacts or if better examples of priority species or natural communities are found.

-Information about SNHAs is provided to land owners, land managers, and land use planners to aid in decision-making.
-Because conditions on the ground may change based on natural forces or land management decisions, we recommend that boundaries and data related to SNHAs be verified with a site visit before any land use decisions are made based on Natural Heritage Program data.
+Information about NHP natural areas is provided to land owners, land managers, and land use planners to aid in decision-making.
+Because conditions on the ground may change based on natural forces or land management decisions, we recommend that boundaries and data related to these natural areas be verified with a site visit before any land use decisions are made based on Natural Heritage Program data.

-Maps and descriptions of SNHAs can be found in Natural Areas Inventory Reports for each county, Site Reports, GIS shape files, and the online map viewer; all of these sources can be accessed via the Natural Heritage Program website or by contacting staff.
+Maps and descriptions of NHP natural areas can be found in Natural Areas Inventory Reports for each county, Site Reports, GIS shape files, and the online map viewer; all of these sources can be accessed via the Natural Heritage Program website or by contacting staff.
 For more information, click here.

-When a landowner signs an agreement with the Secretary of DENR to voluntarily protect the natural heritage value of a Significant Natural Heritage Area, the site is considered a Registered Natural Heritage Area.
+When a landowner signs an agreement with the Secretary of DENR to voluntarily protect the natural heritage value of a natural area identified by the Natural Heritage Program, the site is considered a Registered Heritage Area.
 The Registry agreement is non-binding and can be canceled at any time, although the Natural Heritage Program appreciates 30 days written notice.
 The Registry is authorized in the Nature Preserves Act (G.S.
 113A-164.1 to 164.11).
 For more information, click here.

 What is a Dedicated State Nature Preserve?